RSS Feed

 After this hike, we piled in the vans and drove to the beautiful and historic Mount Washington Lodge – historic because in 1944 it hosted 44 nations at the Bretton Woods International Monetary Conference, where the World Bank and International Monetary Fund were established, with the US dollar designated the basis of international exchange.

-Walking up to Mt Washington Lodge for our reward – lemonade!
+Walking up to Mt Washington Lodge for lemonade

 This lodge is absolutely gorgeous…the hotel, the grounds and the views…perfection.
 We sat on the veranda or in Adirondack chairs on the lawn overlooking the mountains beyond, drank our lemonade and thought ourselves some of the luckiest people on earth.